andreas-jonasson/qna-querytable/README.md

 ![Design](design.png)

-# Install QnA Query Table in Cloud 9
+# Install QnA Query Table in Cloud9

 * Log into your AWS console with the QnA-bot account
 * Make sure you are in the same region as the QnA bot